zhengjunyao-work/arc24/docs/modeling/Iteration_08_code_improvements.md

 - [ ] Refactor code such as data augmentation to remove duplications
 - [x] Use an iterable dataset to avoid doing all the augmentations before training.
 This will create a better augmented distribution and give more control over the data.
+- [ ] I need to validate that the iterable works equal or better, to do that I will use old train and val sets for better reproducibility.
 - [ ] Better control over the prompt templates, I would like to try new approaches in the future
 - [x] Implement option to load the optimizer when fine-tuning
 - [ ] Check if loading an optimizer is helpful for fine-tuning